 Top 5 Reasons to Visit The Newport Dunes

 So here are the top 5 reasons to visit the Newport Dunes!

 - LobsterFest – Usually takes place in August each year.
 Spend the morning at the Newport Dunes Beach and then head on over to Lobsterfest in the late afternoon.
 LobsterFest is a celebration of summer designed for fun, entertainment and most importantly to raise funds for deserving charities.

-- Pacific Festival The Dunes- Also takes place in August.
-This is a new entertainment and Live Music experience for coastal Orange County, benefiting Surfrider Foundation
+- Pacific Wine and Food Classic- Also takes place in August 17th and 18th 2019.
+This is a new entertainment and Live Music experience for coastal Orange County, benefiting Surfrider Foundation.
+Get tickets here.

 - Movies On The Beach.
 Here is the schedule through September.
 Movies start at dusk.

 - You can pitch a tent beach front and BBQ with your family.